Rocket from the Crypt: Reunion

 Rocket from the Crypt reunited, with drummer Adam Willard, in October 2011 for an episode of the children's television show Yo Gabba Gabba!
 Reis, who plays a recurring role on the show as "The Swami", remarked that the band was "only interested in playing to audiences of 5 to 10 people between the ages of 3 to 6" and would "most likely never play as a band ever again".
 They performed an original song, "He's a Chef", which was released as a single exclusively through Volcom clothing stores.
 In December 2012 the band announced a full reunion, resulting in gigs in the US, Europe and Australia.
 In March 2015, Vintage Piss was released by Sonny Vincent and Rocket from the Crypt.
 The album was originally recorded with Vincent in 2003 following a tour with Rocket from the Crypt serving as his backing band however the album was left unmixed and unfinished until twelve years later following the reunion of Rocket from the Crypt when John Reis decided to go back and complete the album, which he also produced.

+The band continues to play sporadically, and regularly performs their annual Halloween show.